mariadeor/3d-moulds-for-ovarian-cancer/README.md

   2. Names given to the ROIs (tumour, base, reference points) in the DICOM-RT file.
 * [**tunable\_parameters.yaml**](tunable_parameters.yaml): yaml file specifying the values each of tunable parameter illustrated in Figure X of the manuscript.

-Empty templates (with default suggested values for *tunable_parameters.yaml*) of both files are provided.
+Empty templates (or filled with suggested values for *tunable_parameters.yaml*) of both files are provided.

 ## Outputs
 All the results will be stored in a folder named *your-mould-id*: